2014 - 2015 FACULTY SENATE MEMBERS

 Associate Professor of Philosophy, Director of Outdoor Studies

 In addition to working as academic director of Outdoor Studies, Kevin also teaches philosophy at UAS.
 Kevin's primary philosophical work is in the areas of philosophy of nature and the environment and philosophy of mind.
 His outdoor interests are centered around alpine skiing and ski mountaineering.
 Kevin brings over 10 years of experience of backcountry skiing and ski mountaineering in the Chugach, Alaska, and Coast ranges of Alaska.
 His accomplishments include a ski descent of Denali from summit to base camp.

-Assistant Professor of Human Resource Management
+Chair of the Business Administration Program & Assistant Professor of Human Resource Management

 Honors & Achievements:

 Australia, Austria, Bahamas, Barbados, Canada, China, Costa Rica, Dominica, El Salvador, England, France, Germany, Guatemala, Martinique, Mexico, Panama, Poland, Puerto Rico, Scotland, St. Martin/St Maarten, Switzerland, United Kingdom

 |Career Education Senator|